Naming Kafka objects (III) – Kafka Connectors

 Kafka Connect – Offset commit errors (II)

-In the last post, we examined the problem in detail, established a hypothesis for what the issue might be, and validated it with multiple metrics pointing in the expected direction.
+In the last post, we examined the problem in detail, established a hypothesis about the issue, and validated it with multiple metrics that pointed in the expected direction.

 However, I intentionally left out any suggestion for a solution, although the investigation would have given us some hints on what we can do.
 In this post, we look at possible solutions and the pros/cons of each one.